Clam-/MetaExport/README.txt

     will output to: S:\Somewhere\2012\3 - Lee\08\DSC_1527.jpg

-WARNING: THERE IS NO USER INPUT CHECKING.
+WARNING: THERE IS MINIMAL USER INPUT CHECKING.
          PLEASE BE CAREFUL WITH YOUR INPUT.
 ( The exception to this is that colon will be converted to underscore, since that is the only character I found that broke.)